Developer: Quantic Dream

 Available Exclusively On

-Overall, Beyond: Two Souls is 15 hours long, but is filled with boring scenes that are there just to extend play time.
+Overall, Beyond: Two Souls is 15 hours long, but is filled with boring scenes that are there just to extend playtime.
 The CIA missions are boring and out of place and there are many annoying inconsistencies with events in some scenes.
-The game look fantastic and the acting is superb, so this is a very entertaining weekend rental and nothing more.
+The game looks fantastic and the acting is superb, so this is a very entertaining weekend rental and nothing more.
 Don’t come here looking for action because timed button presses are all you’re going to get.